wassimseif/wassimseif/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working as a PhD researcher at LS2N lab in Nantes.
-Working on making neural networks traing and run faster
+Working on making neural networks train and run faster